 Read also: How to Increase CMMS User Adoption

 Finding the right CMMS begins by defining organizational goals.
 Determine what defines short and long-term success.
 All involved departments and individuals should prepare for how implementing the CMMS will change business operations.
 You may want to hold interviews with each individual group or person involved in the process.
 At this stage of the process, you may also want to ask individuals in the organization who communicate with suppliers what they will need from a CMMS in terms of inventory management.

 3. Categorize your Stakeholders by Influence and Interest

 If you want to simplify your CMMS selection process, we can help.
-Get started by taking a tour to learn more about how FTMaintenance works, or request a demo to see our CMMS in action and speak to a representative.
-FTMaintenance focuses on asset management while offering work order and inventory management, a maintenance request portal, reporting, and more.
+FTMaintenance is a maintenance management software platform that satisfies the needs of many stakeholders throughout an organization.
+Take a tour to learn more about how FTMaintenance works or request a demo to see our CMMS in action!